samconsidine/bipartite-graph-learning-transcriptomics/README.md

 - [ ] Find a suitable benchmark to test it against (Autoencoder?
 PCA?)
 - [ ] Figure out what the applications of this is and steer benchmarking accordingly
 ### Data
-- [o] Find dataset with labels to use for cell classification
+- [X] Find dataset with labels to use for cell classification
 - [X] Assign unique ID to each gene so model knows which genes are which
 - [ ] Add information to the gene features from different dataset
 - [ ] Integrate multiple datasets